Gravestone Doji

 How the Gravestone Doji Works

-To understand the Gravestone Doji, one must look at the psychology of the trading session it represents.
-1. ** The Open:** The session begins, and bulls immediately take control, driving the price up.
-2. **The High:** The price reaches a peak (the top of the upper shadow).
-At this point, the market looks very bullish.
-3. **The Rejection:** Sellers (bears) step in aggressively at the highs.
-They may be taking profits or initiating short positions.
-4. **The Close:** The selling pressure is so intense that it pushes the price all the way back down to the opening level by the end of the session.
-This complete retracement of the day's gains signals that the bulls have exhausted their strength.
-The long upper shadow is the "footprint" of the failed attack.
-The longer the upper shadow relative to the body (or lack thereof), the more bearish the signal is considered to be.
+To understand the Gravestone Doji, one must look deep into the psychology of the trading session it represents.
+The pattern is essentially a story of a battle between buyers and sellers where the sellers ultimately win a decisive victory by the end of the period.
+1. The Open: The session begins, and bulls immediately take control, driving the price up with confidence.
+At this stage, the candle looks like a strong, green, bullish candle with a large body, suggesting the trend is continuing.
+2. The High: The price reaches a peak (the top of the upper shadow).
+At this point, the market looks very bullish, and many retail traders may be tempted to "buy the breakout."
+However, this is precisely where the supply begins to overwhelm demand.
+3. The Rejection: Sellers (bears) step in aggressively at the highs.
+They may be institutional players taking profits or sophisticated speculators initiating large short positions.
+This influx of supply stops the upward momentum in its tracks.
+4. The Close: The selling pressure is so intense that it pushes the price all the way back down to the opening level by the end of the session.
+The "bullish" body of the candle completely disappears, leaving behind only the long upper wick.
+This complete retracement of the day's gains signals that the bulls have exhausted their strength and that the "smart money" is no longer willing to support higher prices.
+The long upper shadow is the permanent "footprint" of the failed attack.
+The longer the upper shadow relative to the rest of the candle, the more bearish the signal is considered to be, as it represents a more violent rejection of the higher price levels.

 Trading the Gravestone Doji